nuwave/lighthouse/docs/master/getting-started/migrating-to-lighthouse.md

 is originally based upon [webonyx/graphql-php](https://github.com/webonyx/graphql-php), you should be able to reuse much of your existing code.

+You can also register your existing types within Lighthouse's type registry, so you won't have to rewrite them in SDL: [Use native PHP types](../guides/native-php-types.md).

 Resolver functions share the same [common signature](../api-reference/resolvers.md#resolver-function-signature), so you should be able to reuse any logic you have written for Queries/Mutations.